spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/paid-time-off/index.html.md

 The following is a list of all statutory annual vacation entitlements by entity and country.
 Once the statutory amounts have been taken, team members can still make use of GitLab's Flexible time off policy.

-1. GitLab LTD (UK Employees)
+1. GitLab LTD (UK)
-    * Employees are [entitled to at least 28 vacation days](https://www.gov.uk/holiday-entitlement-rights), this is broken down by 20 days standard annual leave plus 8 public holidays.
+    * Team members are [entitled to at least 28 vacation days](https://www.gov.uk/holiday-entitlement-rights), this is broken down by 20 days standard annual leave plus 8 public holidays.
 These days will accrue from the start date.
 It is important for UK team members to utilise time off for public holidays as the total amount of annual leave is accrued here inclusive of public holidays.
 Under normal circumstances, there is no carryover for unused vacation days.
-However given the situation surrounding COVID-19 the UK government has [relaxed measures](https://www.gov.uk/government/news/rules-on-carrying-over-annual-leave-to-be-relaxed-to-support-key-industries-during-covid-19) on the carry over of annual leave for the following two calendar years (2020-2021,2021-2022).
+However, given the situation surrounding COVID-19 team members may be eligible to carry over unused vacation days if team members have a COVID-related reason that prevented them from being able to utilize vacation.
+[UK government announcement](https://www.gov.uk/government/news/rules-on-carrying-over-annual-leave-to-be-relaxed-to-support-key-industries-during-covid-19).
-1. GitLab BV (Netherlands Employees)
+1. GitLab BV (Netherlands)
-    * Employees are entitled to at least 20 statutory vacation days per calendar year.
+    * Team members are entitled to at least 20 statutory vacation days per calendar year.
 The days will accrue at 1.67 days/month from the team members start date.
 Any unused statutory vacation days will be carried into the next calendar year, but expire on July 1st.
 Should the team member leave GitLab within the calendar year, an entitlement to a pro rata portion of vacation days exists.
+1. GitLab BV (Finland)
+    * Team members with less than 1 year of tenure are entitled to 2 days/month totaling 2 weeks per year.
+Team members with 1 year or more of tenure are entitled to 2.5 day/month totaling 30 days per year.
+Team members are allowed to carry over up to 24 workdays into the next calendar year, but expire 1 year from the accrual on April 1st.
 1. GitLab BV (Belgium)
-    * Employees are entitled to at least 20 vacation days; the days taken must be communicated to the Belgian payroll provider each month by People Ops.
+    * Team members are entitled to at least 20 vacation days; the days taken must be communicated to the Belgian payroll provider each month by People Ops.
 These days do not carry over into the next calendar year.
 1. GitLab IT BV (Contractors)
     * Contractors do not have statutory vacation requirements, but are eligible for our Flexible Time Off Policy.
 1. GitLab GmbH (Germany)
-    * Employees are entitled to at least 20 vacation days.
+    * team members are entitled to at least 20 vacation days.
 The days will accrue from the start date.
-In general, employees must take their annual vacation days during the calendar year, otherwise it is forfeited.
+In general, team members must take their annual vacation days during the calendar year, otherwise it is forfeited.
 However, unused vacation days can be carried forward until the 31st of March of the next calendar year if the employee was unable to take the holiday due to operational or personal reasons.
 1. GitLab PTY (Australia & New Zealand)
-    * Employees are entitled to a minimum of four weeks’ annual holidays per year.
+    * Team members are entitled to a minimum of four weeks’ annual holidays per year.
 Annual leave does not expire and can be carried over each year.
-    * New Zealand Only:  GitLab may set expectations on how much annual leave employees may accumulate and may require employees to take entitled leave with 14 days notice.
+    * New Zealand Only:  GitLab may set expectations on how much annual leave team members may accumulate and may require team members to take entitled leave with 14 days notice.
 1. GitLab GK (Japan)
     * An employee who has been continuously employed for six months and whose attendance has been at least 80% of the total number of working days during that period, is entitled to a minimum of ten days’ annual paid leave on the day after completing six months of employment.
 The entitlement increases by one day per year for the following two years and by two days per year thereafter, up to a maximum of 20 days per year.
 Unused annual paid leave expires after two years if not used.
-Companies are not required to purchase out unused annual paid leave when employees leave companies unless otherwise provided in the work rules or employment contracts.
+Companies are not required to purchase out unused annual paid leave when team members leave companies unless otherwise provided in the work rules or employment contracts.
 1. GitLab Inc. (USA)
     * The U.S. [Fair Labor Standards Act (FLSA)](https://www.dol.gov/general/topic/workhours/vacation_leave) does not require payment for time not worked, such as vacations, sick leave or federal or other holidays.
 1. GitLab Canada Corp (Canada)